ZeroWasteTeam/Documentation/BuildSystem.md

 * Every repository will have a file named "version.txt" in the root of the repository
 * The version.txt will contain the major and minor version in the format <MajorVersion>.<MinorVersion>
 * The version of the artifact build from the master branch will be
-  * <MajorVersion>.<MinorVersion>.<BuildNumber> if the build number is 0
+  * [MajorVersion].[MinorVersion].[BuildNumber] if the build number is 0
-  * <MajorVersion>.<MinorVersion>.<BuildNumber>-<8 character Git Sha of the commit> if the build number is non zero 0.
+  * [MajorVersion].[MinorVersion].[BuildNumber]-[8 character Git Sha of the commit] if the build number is non zero.
-* If the version.txt is modified, the build build number is 0.
-If the version.txt is not modified the number of commits since modification is the build number
+* If the version.txt is modified, the build number is 0, otherwise the number of commits since modification is the build number.